 Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story.
 Cover image owned by Mazzat.

 General Tags: Reincarnated Fic.
 This is an AU, so Canon plot is out.
 The only major OC is the main character.
-No Slash.

 Chapter 1: Infancy

-Naruto however had no such problem.
+Naruto, however, had no such problem.

 "…Hikaru?"
 The confusion in Naruto's voice was clear to anyone listening.
-I felt a tugging on my sleeve as the blond tried to get my attention.
+I felt a tugging on my sleeve as the blonde tried to get my attention.
 "Hey Hikaru what's wrong?
 Your face is turning all white?
 Hey!
 Answer me damn it, you're scaring me here.
 Hikaru?
 Hikaru!"

 But no matter how hard I tried to reject it, the reality before me would not change.
 And soon my denials began to fade, steadily replaced with a growing sense of horror as the truth of what I was seeing became irrefutable.

 For there before my very eyes stood Jiraiya, but not as I knew him.
 His hair was just as I remembered, a spiky mess of white that stretched past his waist, and his clothing too was the same, a short green kimono with matching coloured pants covered by a red coat.

 All in all, he was exactly like he should have been.
 Save for one tiny detail.